 skip to Main Content

-Use this calculator to assess the Medial Incapacitation Performance (MIP) of any handgun cartridge.
-MIP is a metric built entirely on the real-world data described on the “Handgun Performance” page.
-For each caliber in the empirical data, MIP was the actual incidence of incapacitation that fell midway between immediate incapacitation with the first head or torso hit and eventual incapacitation with any number of hits.
-The “Stopping Power %” returned by the calculator is the projected MIP using the formula that mirrored the empirical data.
-MIP roughly corresponds to a 2-shot-stopping-power (based on some standard probability assumptions), but it’s built solely on real-world data instead.
-So far, known values for this measure of Stopping Power range from 44% for 25 ACP to 87% for 500 S&W.
+Use this calculator to find the Incapacitation Score of any handgun cartridge.
+The Incap Scale is a metric built entirely on the real-world data described on the “Handgun Performance” page.
+The Stopping Power returned by the calculator is the projected Incapacitation score of the round using the formula that mirrored the empirical data.
+Incap score roughly corresponds to a 2-shot-stopping-power (based on some standard probability assumptions), but it’s built solely on real-world data instead.
+So far, known values for this measure of stopping power range from 41% for 25 ACP to 96% for 500 S&W. The theoretical maximum score is 100%.

 Calc